li9com/learn-openshift/lab13-deployment-configs/README.md

 All files required for this lab are stored directly in this directory or in _/vagrant/lab13-deployment-configs_ directory of your vagrant machine

-## Default routes

-The lab installation uses apps.172.24.0.11.nip.io as the default application domain.

 ## Preparation